The Ultimate New England Fall Road Trip Itinerary (6 States)

 Located on Deer Isle, Stonington is a charming lobster port.
 In fact, it is the most popular and largest lobster port in Maine.

-• You will find adorable houses with colorful doors, colorful lobster boats, seafood shacks, and fishermen going about their daily routines.
-You will get to experience an authentic glimpse into Maine’s coastal way of life.
+• You will find cute houses of all different colors, lobster boats, seafood shacks, and fishermen going about their daily chores.
+You will get an authentic glimpse into Maine’s coastal way of life.

 • Consider taking a lobster boat tour to learn about the lobstering.
 You’ll also have the chance to see the beauty of the Maine coastline from the water.